Trading up: Construction career fair showcases worth, wages of work in trades

 Kate Olson went to UW-Madison to study civil engineering and construction management.

-After graduation, she pursued her profession for more than two years before deciding to become an apprentice carpenter.
+After graduation, she pursued her profession for more than two years before deciding to train to become a carpenter.

 On Thursday, Olson stood under a red and white awning and welcomed more than 300 high school students from four counties to J.P.
 Cullen’s Construction Career Fair.